bahrus/be-observant/README.md

 The host is obtained by calling the native function el.getRootNode().
 If that is a miss, it searches for the closest parent containing a dash.

-To specify a different source to observe other than the host, we use "observe", or "observe-closest" as we saw in the previous example.
+To specify a different source to observe other than the host, there are numerous other options, which are catalogued below.

-"observe" does an "up-search" -- previous siblings, parent, previous siblings of parent, etc, until an element "css matching" the value of "observe" is found.

-"observe-closest" uses the native function call "closest" for this purpose.

-These searches all stop at any Shadow DOM boundary.

 ## NB's